 Television meteorologists and broadcasters transmit NWS warnings to the public.
 In addition, they usually add value to the warnings with radar displays and a visual explanation of where the threat is.
 Studies have discovered that local commercial TV is the primary source of warning information (Wolf, 2009) reaching the majority of the people.
 Warning information is supplied through reading NWS warnings on the air, or by occasional scrolls providing the information.
 During high-end events, television stations will often go wall-to-wall with weather coverage, interrupting normal broadcasts.
 Warning coverage from television stations is maximized during significant events in metro areas during daytime or evening hours and is minimized during marginal severe events in rural areas at night.

 Radio is another important way Iowans get severe weather warnings.
-Radio media vary from large AM stations with very large coverage areas to smaller FM stations scattered across the state.
+Radio media vary from large AM stations with wide coverage areas to smaller FM stations scattered across the state.
 Several stations will provide wall-to-wall severe weather coverage during high-end events with a focus on their local area.

 The Emergency Alert System (EAS) is used to broadcast severe weather warnings.
 When stations are closed, they use the EAS to transmit severe weather warnings directly from the NWS to the public.